Day 2: Development Environments

 Editor Support

-There is good support for Julia in various editors.
+Julia has good support in various editors.
 Among the ones I use (vim, gedit, Notepad++, emacs and Sublime Text) all have Julia capabilities.

 Hosting Code